pylonide/pylon/doc/terms/bindingrules.md

  Each attribute on an element can be bound to data by using the attribute name as the name of the binding rule.
-In the next example, the visible attribute of a textbox is based on the availability of a {@link term.datanode data node}:
+In the next example, the visible attribute of a textbox is based on the availability of a [data node](./datanode.html):

 ```xml
   <a:model>